 This Quarterly Report on Form 10-Q includes "forward-looking" statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements can be identified by the fact that they do not relate strictly to historical or current facts.
 They often include words such as "believes," "expects," "anticipates," "estimates," "intends," "plans," "seeks" or words of similar meaning, or future or conditional verbs, such as "will," "should," "could," "may," "aims," "intends," or "projects."
 A forward-looking statement is neither a prediction nor a guarantee of future events or circumstances, and those future events or circumstances may not occur.
 You should not place undue reliance on forward-looking statements, which speak only as of the date of this Quarterly Report on Form 10-Q. These forward-looking statements are all based on currently available operating, financial and competitive information and are subject to various risks and uncertainties.
-Our actual future results and trends may differ materially depending on a variety of factors, including, but not limited to, the risks and uncertainties discussed under "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-Given these risks and uncertainties, you should not rely on forward-looking statements as a prediction of actual results.
-Any or all of the forward-looking statements contained in this Quarterly Report on Form 10-Q and any other public statement made by us, including by our management, may turn out to be incorrect.
+Our actual future results and trends may differ materially depending on a variety of factors, including, but not limited to, the risks and uncertainties discussed under "Risk Factors" and "Management's Discussion and Analysis of Financial condition and Results of Operations."
+Given these risks and uncertainties, you should not rely on forward-looking statement made by us, including by our management, may turn out to be incorrect.
 We are including this cautionary note to make applicable and take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 for forward-looking statements.
-We expressly disclaim any obligation to update or revise any forward-looking statements, whether as a result of new information, future events, changes in assumptions or otherwise.
-Factors that could cause or contribute to these differences include, but are not limited
+We expressly disclaim any obligation to update or revise any forwardlooking statements, whether as a result of new information, future events, changes in assumptions or otherwise.
+Factors that could cause or contribute to these differences include, but are not limited to: